brianj-kim/CEEA-SIG-Project/README.md

 ## North Star and Carry Over Customers
--NorthStar (target) customer: Humanities and Engineering SIG members -Carryover customers: Other SIG members, Students, and engineering educators
+- NorthStar (target) customer: Humanities and Engineering SIG members
+- Carryover customers: Other SIG members, Students, and engineering educators

 ## Assumptions
 The assumptions made for this project are:
--The current stakeholders will remain the stakeholders for the duration of the project.
+- The current stakeholders will remain the stakeholders for the duration of the project.
--The project will be built using WordPress.
+- The project will be built using WordPress.
--Free or cheap plugins will be used for the demo website.
+- Free or cheap plugins will be used for the demo website.
--Dummy data will be used in the absence of substantial data.
+- Dummy data will be used in the absence of substantial data.

 ## Constraints
 The constraints for this project are:
--The current knowledge of the technology to be used is lacking and time will be taken to gain proficiency in this platform.
+- The current knowledge of the technology to be used is lacking and time will be taken to gain proficiency in this platform.
--WordPress is a robust platform that also comes with its limitations that we would need to work around.
+- WordPress is a robust platform that also comes with its limitations that we would need to work around.
--The project must be completed in a short period using the fast feedback cycle which can create some time constraints.
+- The project must be completed in a short period using the fast feedback cycle which can create some time constraints.
--Free or cheap plugins will be used for this project which limits the resources available to us for this project.
+- Free or cheap plugins will be used for this project which limits the resources available to us for this project.